polcak/jsrestrictor/website/content/pages/pt/new-wrapper.md

-Title: How to write a new wrapper
+Title: Como criar um novo wrapper

 The primary focus of jShelter is to provide security and privacy oriented wrappers of JavaScript APIs.
 As some of the code is very similar for each